Fun Without FODMAPs

 4. Repeat process with remaining egg and vegetable mixture.

-5. Serve omelets warm topped with optional garnishes.
+5. Serve omelets warm topped with optional parsley.

 Notes